sergei-romanenko/staged-mrsc-agda/doc/README.md

-# Staged Multi-result Supercompilation: Filtering before Producing
+# Staged Multi-result Supercompilation: Filtering by Transformation

 When trying to apply supercompilation to problem solving we naturally come to the idea of _multi-result_ supercompilation: instead of trying to guess, which